React VS. Angular

 Who Uses React?

 The 2022 State of Developer Ecosystem Survey found that React is used by 55% of developers worldwide.
-Due to the fact that the corporation employed React for the platform’s mobile app, Facebook has one of the largest active user populations globally.
+The corporation used React for the app.
+Facebook has one of the largest user populations.

 Some top companies that use React are as follows: